aadarshpp/CS50x/Week 0 - Scratch/README.md

 ## Project: Jigsaw Puzzle Game

-This is a visual puzzle game built using [Scratch](https://scratch.mit.edu/) as part of CS50x.
+This is a visual puzzle game built using [Scratch](https://scratch.mit.edu/).

 **Objective:** Drag all the puzzle pieces into their correct positions and rotate them to their correct orientation to complete the image.